 GeneCards Summary for ADORA2A Gene

 ADORA2A (Adenosine A2a Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2A include acute encephalopathy with biphasic seizures and late reduced diffusion and carrion's disease.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+Diseases associated with ADORA2A include acute encephalopathy with biphasic seizures and late reduced diffusion and bruxism.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
-An important paralog of this gene is ADORA2B.
+An important paralog of this gene is ADORA1.

 UniProtKB/Swiss-Prot for ADORA2A Gene

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.

 Adenosine A2A receptors are members of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2B and A3.
 A2A receptors display high expression levels in the spleen, thymus, leukocytes, blood platelets and the olfactory bulb.